1951 Australian Communist Party ban referendum: Australian Communist Party v Commonwealth (1951)

+Question

+Do you approve of the proposed law for the alteration of the Constitution entitled Constitution Alteration (Powers to deal with Communists and Communism) 1951?

 Referendum

 A referendum was called on 23 August 1951, which sought to insert a clause into the constitution that empowered the Federal Parliament make laws in reference to communism and communists.
 Newspaper editorials were overwhelmingly in favour of the ban with 12 editorials in support, two papers not taking a stance (Daily Mirror and Daily News), and just one newspaper against it (The Argus).
-The Labor party had decided to campaign for a "No" vote despite supporting the Bill through the senate the previous year.
+The Labor party had decided to campaign for a No vote despite supporting the Bill through the senate the previous year.
 Opposition Leader HV Evatt held more speeches than Menzies and started campaigning earlier, campaigning vigorously against what he perceived as Menzies' attempt to establish a police state in Australia.
-Menzies' speeches were often interrupted by the "No" campaign's hecklers, although Menzies claimed to have been happy with the uproar because it demonstrated the communists' "disrespect for liberal norms".
-Some Liberal party members and non-affiliated conservatives also supported the "No" campaign, which undermined Menzies efforts to convince the public that this was a necessary measure.
-Despite this, three months before the ballot, the ban was supported by 73.3% percent of respondents in a Gallup Poll.
-The reason behind the Gallup support plummeting for "Yes" has been estimated to have been especially middle class Liberal voters slipping away from the Coalition position, whereas Labor kept their ranks better.
+Menzies' speeches were often interrupted by the No campaign's hecklers, although Menzies claimed to have been happy with the uproar because it demonstrated the communists' "disrespect for liberal norms".

+Some Liberal Party members and non-affiliated conservatives also supported the No campaign, which undermined Menzies efforts to convince the public that this was a necessary measure.
+Despite this, seven weeks before the ballot, the ban was supported by 73.3% percent of respondents in a Gallup Poll.
+The reason behind the Gallup support plummeting for Yes has been estimated to have been especially middle class Liberal voters slipping away from the Coalition position, whereas Labor kept their ranks better.
 Bi-partisan support was usually required for constitutional amendments to pass in Australia.

 The referendum was held on 22 September 1951.
 The question which appeared on the ballot was:

 Do you approve of the proposed law for the alteration of the Constitution entitled 'Constitution Alteration (Powers to deal with Communists and Communism) 1951'?